abdullahelmetwali/abdullahelmetwali/README.md

 ## Hi There 👋 I'm Abdullah
-I'm a Junior Frontend Developer based in Mansoura, Egypt.
+I'm a Frontend Developer based in Mansoura, Egypt.

 Seeking for new challenges and Digging for more.
 Thrive on turning complex problems into simple, beautiful, and intuitive designs.